lessw2020/FAdam_PyTorch/README.md

 # FAdam_PyTorch
-an implentation of FAdam (Fisher Adam) in PyTorch
+an implementation of FAdam (Fisher Adam) in PyTorch

 Please see the official Arxiv paper:
 [FAdam: Adam is a natural gradient optimizer using